Good Luck! Ninomiya-kun: Anime

 An anime adaptation by the animation studio AIC Spirits first aired in Japan on October 4, 2007, and ended on December 20, 2007, containing twelve episodes.
 The anime was licensed for release in English by Kadokawa USA, but its Kadokawa Pictures USA subsidiary later closed down, therefore canceling the release.
 The opening theme is "Yubikiri" (ユビキリ), and the ending theme is "Fure Fure Pon Pon!" (ふれふれっぽんぽん!); both songs are sung as duets by Mai Kadowaki and Miyuki Sawashiro, who voiced Mayu and Reika respectively.
 Starting December 15, 2010, Crunchyroll released English subtitled episodes of the series under the title Good Luck!
 Ninomiya-kun.
 Episodes were released weekly in sets of three to the public, with the final three episodes being released on January 5, 2011.

 Reception

 Stig Høgset of THEM Anime Reviews was critical of the anime series stating, "Basically, if you're passing by this show looking for some good, saucy fun, then keep looking.
 There's nothing to see here."

+Anime News Network's Gabriella was similarly underwhelmed, comparing Good Luck!
+Ninomiya-kun to other similar genre productions, saying, "Some shows score a Perishable because they're incompetent, but those are the rare interesting ones.
+The vast majority of perishables are just barely functional product, not worth picking up over hundreds of other titles in the already crowded anime boob show market.
+Good Luck!
+Ninomiya-kun is one of these, a wallflower in the crowded field of fantasies about having a succubus and an heiress maid competing for your affections."